wiidler/CS1570/grade.md

   - Code breaks if you put a letter in when choosing a product.

 Tips:
--To increment or decrement a variable, you can just do:
+- To increment or decrement a variable, you can just do:
 ```cpp
 variable++;
 variable--;